jockehewh/xcms/README.md

 ###### New

-It will prompt you with the name of your component. (due to the nature of the bundler you will have to enter the correct extension for your file, it can be: .js, .jsx and .vue).
+It will prompt you with the name of your component. (due to the nature of the bundler you will have to enter the correct extension for your file, it can be: .js, .jsx, .vue or .svelte).
 Then you will be promted in which project to add the component.

 ###### Save